 The following is an example of an extremely minor difference held as greatly important and strongly judged as not acceptable by me.

-I remember when I was a 12-year-old boy with a brand new bicycle.
+I remember when I was a little boy with a brand new bicycle.
 It was my pride and joy.
 But a little white plastic cap for the tip of the kickstand got lost after about two weeks.
 This cap was only meant to be used while the bicycle was on display in the store.
 Once the bike was sold, the cap was meant to be thrown away.

 Perhaps that experience was unnecessary or perhaps the situation was actually created by me, my higher-self or God to offer me a lesson about attachment and judgment with an example that did not harm my body or even my bike.

 In this example, we see that “wanting” is an emotionally charged desire.
 I like to use the word “prefer” for wanting something without the emotional charge.
 In other words, if I don't get what I want, I suffer; if I don't get what I prefer, I'm still pretty happy.
 The subject can be the same; it's the emotional charge that's gone.

 This doesn't mean that you don't care about what's happening in the world.
 It means that you now know that you can choose to not let the conditions of the outer world disturb your inner peace.
 In this way, you can put your values of genuine caring and sharing into action without being subjected to disappointment based on the outer results.